The credit bureau, Equifax, disclosed a breach of up to 143 million Social Security numbers, birth dates, and other personal data.

 What to do now?

-PennPIRG, a consumer group that stands up to powerful interests whenever they threaten our health and safety, our financial security, or our right to fully participate in our democratic society, has issued this news release and has made the following recommendations.
+PennPIRG, a consumer advocacy group based in Philadelphia, PA, stands up to powerful interests whenever they threaten our health and safety, our financial security, or our right to fully participate in our democratic society.
+On September 7, 2017, PennPIRG issued a news release in relation to the security breach by Equifax.
+They made the following recommendations:

 Q: How do I know if I’ve been hacked?